Edited July 23, 2015

 If you want to cut back on telecommute costs you may not have considered, check out our top tips for work-at-home cost savings.

 Working from home saves money in a number of areas, but sometimes those savings aren’t enough.
-Combining your professional and personal expenses under one roof can blow your budget if you’re not careful.
+Combining your professional and personal expenses under one roof can blow your budget if you aren’t careful.

 Here are some of our favorite ways to save money while working from home:

-Don’t throw your hard earned money away on delivery.
-Instead of ordering out, prep your weekly meals and snacks ahead of time and store in Tupperware containers.
-Not only will you save money, you can enjoy the grab-and-go feeling associated with eating out while not having to expend too much mental energy figuring out what to eat.
+Instead of ordering out, prep your weekly meals and snacks ahead of time and store them in food safe plastic containers.
+This approach will not only allow you to save money, but also help you enjoy the grab-and-go feeling associated with eating out and not having to expend too much mental energy deciding on what to eat.

 Opt for the warranty.
-Shelling out a minimal upfront warranty fee when you purchase office equipment or software could prevent you from forking over major cash for repairs or replacement in the future.
+Shelling out a minimal upfront warranty fee when you purchase office equipment or software could prevent you from forking over major cash for future repairs or replacements.

 Buy in bulk.
 When it comes to buying in bulk, purchasing more often means spending less.
 Instead of paying full retail price whenever you need new paper, ink, staples, file folders, and other office essentials, buy in bulk.
 Get the best deal by going generic instead of splurging on name brand supplies, and always check the price per unit on whatever you’re buying.